REduard/NTRU/StateOfTheArt.md

 and in 2013, Security Innovation exempted open source projects from having to get a patent license, and released an NTRU reference implementation under the GPL v2.

-### Three open-source NTRU implementations now exist:
+### Three of the open-source NTRU implementations:

 * The GPL-licensed reference implementation
 * A BSD-licensed library